Lee-Yang-zero ratio method in three-dimensional Ising model: Theoretical framework

 The partition function of the 3d-Ising model is given by

-Whereas it is obvious from Eq.~\eqref{eq:def_Ising_Z} that $Z(t,h,L)>0$ for real $T$ and $h$, it can become zero for complex parameters $T\in\mathbb{C}$ and/or $h\in\mathbb{C}$.
-Among them, the zeros on the complex-$h$ plane for real $T$ are called the Lee-Yang zeros (LYZs)~\cite{Yang:1952be,Lee:1952ig}.
-It is known as the Lee-Yang theorem that the LYZs in the 3d-Ising model are pure imaginary, i.e. they always appear on the imaginary-$h$ axis~\cite{Lee:1952ig}.
+While it is evident from Eq.~\eqref{eq:def_Ising_Z} that $Z(t,h,L)$ is real and satisfies $Z(t,h,L)>0$ for real $T$ and $h$, it may vanish for complex parameters $T\in\mathbb{C}$ and/or $h\in\mathbb{C}$.
+Among them, the zeros on the complex-$h$ plane for real $T$ are called the LYZs~\cite{Yang:1952be,Lee:1952ig}.
+According to the Lee–Yang theorem, the LYZs in the 3d-Ising model are purely imaginary; that is, they always lie on the imaginary-$h$ axis.~\cite{Lee:1952ig}.